Lockheed Martin C-130J Super Hercules: International orders

 The Indian Air Force purchased six C-130J-30s in early 2008 at a cost of up to US$1.059 billion for its special operations forces in a package deal with the US government under its Foreign Military Sales (FMS) program.
 India has options to buy six more aircraft.
 The Indian government decided not to sign the Communications Interoperability and Security Memorandum of Agreement (CISMOA), which resulted in the exclusion of high precision GPS and other sensitive equipment.
 The IAF added similar equipment produced indigenously to the aircraft after delivery.
 In October 2011, India announced its intent to exercise the option for the six additional aircraft, following the C-130J's favorable performance in the 2011 Sikkim earthquake relief operations.
 In July 2012, the U.S. accepted India's request for the six more C-130Js through the FMS program.
-In December 2013, India's CCS approved the order for 6 more aircraft.
+In December 2013, India's CCS approved the order for six more aircraft.
+On 5 August 2025, the Defence Acquisition Council (DAC) accorded the Acceptance of Necessity (AoN) for the sustenance of the C-17 and C-130J fleets of the Indian Air Force.

-The Iraqi Air Force ordered six C-130J-30s in July 2008."Iraq Orders C-130Js."
-Defense Industry Daily, 12 August 2009.
+The Iraqi Air Force ordered six C-130J-30s in July 2008.